brunobritodev/JPProject.IdentityServer4.AdminUI/README.md

 # Several break changes

 The version ASP.NET Core 3.0 have changed a lot.
 So before upgrade read differences between light and full version.
-At the end it's the same project splited.
+At the end it's the same project .
+But splited repo's.

 # Installation